STRATEGY·March 27, 2026·10 min read·Updated Apr 29, 2026

 35%

-Of startups fail because there is no market need
+Of startups fail because no one needs the product

-CB Insights post-mortem data.
-The majority of those products were solving real problems — just for an audience that was too broad, too hard to reach, or already well-served by existing tools.
+From CB Insights startup post-mortem data.
+Most of those products were solving real problems — just for a group that was too broad, too hard to reach, or already well-served by existing tools.

 $29+/mo